GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/dynamic-import-preloading/index.md

 }
 ```

-In the above example, we have a contrived A/B testing scenario, where we load modules on-demand whenever our A/B test condition matches.
-So randomly `index.js` would request to either `utilsA.js` or `utilsB.js`.
+In the above example, we have a contrived A/B testing scenario, where we load a module on-demand whenever our A/B test condition matches.
+So `index.js` would request to `utilsA.js` and then randomly request for `utilsB.js` also.
 And both of these on-demand modules have a shared dependency on `exclaim.js`.

 The result should be four scripts: one for the `index.js` module, and another for `utilsA.js` and `utilsB.js`, and `exclaim.js`.
-When `index.js` executes, it requests for either `utilsA.js` chunk or `utilsB.js` chunk depending upon the generated random number at that time, but in the parallel it starts loading `exclaim.js` as well, because `utilsA.js` and `utilsB.js` has dependency on `exclaim.js`.
+When `index.js` executes, it requests for `utilsA.js` chunk and `utilsB.js` chunk depending upon the generated random number at that time, but in the parallel it starts loading `exclaim.js` as well, because `utilsA.js` and `utilsB.js` has dependency on `exclaim.js`.